vasinov/voila-cli/README.md

 ## CLI Commands

-Penguin CLI documentation is part of the CLI itself.
-To get access to all available commands simply type `penguin`.
+Voila CLI documentation is part of the CLI itself.
+To get access to all available commands simply type `voila`.
 If you are interested in the details of a specific command add the `--help` flag to it.
-For example, `penguin ssh --help`
+For example, `voila ssh --help`